Jharkhand Party: Formation

 The 19th-century sociopolitical movement in the lower Chotanagpur region, initiated by tribals to address their issues, gave rise to several tribal rights organizations, predominantly led by educated Christian tribals.
 One of the earliest was the Chotanagpur Unnati Samaj, founded in 1915 by Rev. Joel Lakra with help of Theble Oraon, Bandi Oraon and Paul Dayal, aimed at promoting education and social reform.
 The organization demanded autonomy and socio-cultural protection to the Simon Commission during its visit to Patna in 1928.
 Around the same time, the Chotanagpur Catholic Sabha was formed under the leadership of Boniface Lakra and Ignes Beck (1928–1929), while non-convert Munda tribals established the Munda Sabha in 1929, although it failed to garner broad support.
 In 1931, peasant group broke away from the Unnati Samaj and founded the Chotanagpur Kisan Sabha, with Laurentius Barla as president and Theble Oraon as secretary, focusing on agrarian and cultural concerns in the Oraon belts.
-Similarly, in 1932–34, some traditionalist tribals established Sarna Sabha and began articulating "Sarna" ethno-religious identity.
-However, in 1937 Bihar Provincial Assembly elections, only the Catholic Sabha managed limited success, winning two out of thirty-eight seats from Chotanagpur, while other tribal groups failed to gain representation.
+Similarly, in the early 1930s, some tribal traditionalists established the Sarna Sabha and began articulating the "Sarna" ethno-religious identity bloc.
+In April 1936, the Odia-speaking region was carved out of Bihar and Orissa Province as a separate province on linguistic grounds, while Chotanagpur remained in Bihar.
+By this time, the Unnati Samaj had reorganized as the Adivasi Sabha, a secular front for tribal consolidation through effort of Ignes Beck.
+However, with the rise of the Congress-led nationalist movement in India, regional political groups failed to gain a foothold.
+In Chotanagpur only the Catholic Sabha managed limited success, winning two out of thirty-eight seats from Chotanagpur in 1937 Bihar Legislative Assembly election, while other tribal groups failed to gain representation.
 This electoral setback revealed the fragmented nature of tribal politics and prompted calls for unity, and in May 1938 the Adivasi Mahasabha (lit.
 'Great Assembly of Adivasis') was formed through consolidation of the Sabhas, with Theodore Surin as president and Paul Dayal as secretary.
-The Mahasabha began advocating the idea of a Jharkhand state in the Bihar Legislative Assembly in June 1938.
+The Mahasabha, since then began advocating the idea of a Jharkhand state in the Bihar Legislative Assembly.
 At the Mahasabha's second annual session in Ranchi in January 1939, Jaipal Singh Munda was elected president.
-Following his election, the Mahasabha secured notable victories in the 1939 District Board elections, winning twenty out of twenty-five seats in Singhbhum and sixteen in Ranchi.
+Following his election, the Mahasabha secured notable victories in the 1939 District Board elections, winning twenty seats in Singhbhum and sixteen in Ranchi.
 To support its political agenda and mobilization efforts beyond Ranchi and Singhbhum, the Mahasabha began publishing materials such as "Adivasi" and "Adivasi Sakam".
-(Note: The journal Adivasi was first published in 1932 and paused after its 8th edition in 1934.
+(Note: The journal Adivasi was first published by the Unnati Samaj in 1932 from Ranchi and paused after its 8th edition in 1934.
 After the formation of the Adivasi Mahasabha in May 1938, it resumed with the 9th edition in September 1938.
-Adivasi Sakam, founded and edited by Jaipal Singh, was first published in July 1940.)
+Adivasi Sakam, founded and edited by Jaipal Singh, was first published in July 1940 from Jamshedpur.)